SCAI-Foundation/irysuploader/README.md

 # 📄 SciUploader – Bulk Sci-Hub PDF Downloader

-This tool automates the batch download of academic papers from Sci-Hub using DOIs and organizes the PDFs for further metadata processing and decentralized storage (e.g., Arweave/Irys).
+This tool automates the batch download of academic papers from Sci-Hub using DOIs and organizes the PDFs for further metadata processing and decentralized storage Irys.

 ---